xavierjefferson/Log4Net.FluentNHibernateAppender/README.md

  2. Add a `log4net` section
  3. In the `log4net` section, add the two `logger` entries as shown below.
 This will keep NHibernate from spewing its internal logging into your database (unless you *want* that!).
  4. In the `log4net` section, add a `root` entry that sets your default minimum log level (DEBUG, INFO, WARN, ERROR).
  5. You don't need to add an `appender`-type entry because the code above is doing that for you.
-But you're free to add more - follow the examples shown [here] (https://logging.apache.org/log4net/release/config-examples.html).
+But you're free to add more - follow the examples shown [here](https://logging.apache.org/log4net/release/config-examples.html).

 ```
 <configuration>